How to apply conditional formatting based on dates in Excel?

 ![]() |

-Conditional formatting based on date in another column
+Conditional formatting based on dates in another column

-If you want to conditional formatting cells based on the date in another column, you can do as these.
+If you want to apply conditional formatting to cells based on the date in another column, you can do as these.

 1. Supposing you want to highlight sales in column C while the relative dates in column B is 16/8/2018, please select column C range firstly.